GaloisInc/VERSE-OpenSUT/README.md

 ## Requirements

 We provide requirements in the [strictdoc](https://github.com/strictdoc-project/strictdoc) format.
 If you want to edit [REQUIREMENTS.sdoc](./REQUIREMENTS.sdoc) you will need to [install strictdocs](https://strictdoc.readthedocs.io/en/stable/stable/docs/strictdoc_01_user_guide.html#SDOC_UG_GETTING_STARTED).
-Otherwise, we provide the exported requirements in [REQUIREMENTS.pdf](./REQUIREMENTS.pdf).
+Otherwise, we provide the exported requirements in [PDF](./REQUIREMENTS.pdf) and [RST](./REQUIREMENTS.rst) formats.
+We also provide [a ReqIf export](./REQUIREMENTS.reqif) for easy import to Cameo and other system engineering tools.
 Requirements implemented in the code are traced back with `// Implements: TA2-REQ-123...` statement.
+The requirements are also listed in each component's README.

 ## Change Events